seatable/seatable-scripts/manual/plugins/rows.md

 * view: view object
 * table: table object
-* rowId: The id value of the row before the new row
+* rowId: the id of the row before the new row

 Example